Cray-HPE/docs-csm/operations/validate_csm_health.md

 Run the NCN health checks with the following command (If m001 is the PIT node, run on the PIT, otherwise run from any NCN):

-**IMPORTANT:** Do not run these as part of upgrade testing.
-This includes the Kubernetes check in the next block.

 Specify the admin user password for the management switches in the system which is required for the `ncn-healthcheck` test.
 ```bash
 # export SW_ADMIN_PASSWORD='changeme'